E250 - UNESCO Trail

 With 250 kilometers as well as 18,000 meters of altitude, the E250 route is considered a tough test for all participants.
 We pass by Sefinafurgga, Hohtürli next to Blüemlisalphütte, Gasterental and Lötschepass, Suonenwege im Wallis, Blatten-Belalp, Aletschgletscher, Fieschergletscher, Goms, Grimselpass, Haslital and Rosenlaui.
 The competition takes place in partial autonomy which means that each athlete has the ability to manage between control posts, in terms of food, equipment, orientation and safety.
 The circumnavigation of the UNESCO World Heritage Swiss Alps Jungfrau-Aletsch is a huge challenge for the athletes and will therefore be run in teams of 2 or 3 for safety reasons (whole route).

 On the course there are Life bases, where the athletes can get food and rest.
 In addition, there will be refreshment facilities along the course.
-As a participant you will feed yourself independently between the posts and must carry the mandatory gear as stated in the Race Regulations.
+As a participant you will feed yourself independently between the posts and must carry the mandatory gear as stated in the Mandatory Equipment.

 The UNESCO Jungfrau-Aletsch Trail will be completed in teams of 2 or 3 people.